willhaslett/covid-19-growth/README.md

 ### Usage
 `python lib/upload_to_firestore.py`

- Currently, this script uploads the combined US data structure to Firestore using the following scheme:
+ This script uploads the combined US data structure to Firestore using the following scheme:
   1. A schema document that defines the column names for the associated data documents
     ![](.images/db_columns.png)
   1. A collection of data documents, split by date, with all data for a date stored in a single JSON string